TomPace101/nanopore_diffusion/notes.md

 maybe plotfuncs could be a sequence as well call all of them before generating output

-_TODO_ collect results can't flatten dictionaries that way anymore We need a flattening schema:
-DataFrame column label: sequence of info dictionary keys

-Also, we simply don't want to do collection for debug.

-This can now be part of the postproc params.

-It turns out this is way too much work.
-Instead, we can just have a list of exclusions.

-_TODO_ need parameters for for post-processing tasks That is, `data/params/postproc`.

-For example, for debug this would indicate that no collection is to be done.

-It should also be the place where plots to be generated are defined.

 _FEATURE_ ParameterSet subclass that can generate a parameterset multidoc.
 `data/params/paramgen`